weyl-ai/nimi/docs/index.md

 # Usage

 1. Define services using modular service modules.
-1. Evaluate the config with `nimi.evalServicesConfig` to produce JSON.
+1. Evaluate the config with `nimi.mkNimiBin` to produce JSON.
 1. Run `Nimi` with the generated config to launch and supervise services.

 # Quick-start